Think someone is freeloading on your WiFi? Here’s how to tell, and what to do about it

 The pro way

-If you’re thinking someone might be draining your WiFi bandwidth, there’s always the administration logs of your router.
+If you’re thinking someone might be draining your WiFi bandwidth, there are always the administration logs of your router.
 Getting to them means logging into your router, usually, that’s accessed by typing 192.168.1.1, 192.168.2.1, or 192.168.0.1 into your browser address bar and logging in with your admin password.

 Then it’s the Administration tab from the left side menu.
 On my Linksys Xbox router, it’s a button saying Download log to get the log file to read.